Reproductive Endocrinology and Infertility Fellowship

 The Fellowship Program is well-rounded and includes extensive clinical experience as well as opportunities for basic and clinical research.
 Six consecutive months are devoted to clinical care and six to research in each year of the Fellowship.

-The Division has one Ph.D. faculty member and eight reproductive endocrinology and infertility faculty with M.D. degrees.
-The M.D.s are all Ob/Gyn board-certified; seven of them are also certified in reproductive endocrinology and infertility, and one is certified as a high-complexity laboratory director.
+The Division has eight faculty members.
+Six reproductive endocrinology and infertility faculty with M.D. degrees.
+The M.D.s are all Ob/Gyn board-certified; five of them are also certified in reproductive endocrinology and infertility.
+The division has two Ph.D.'s, one of whom is certified as a high-complexity laboratory director.

 All the fellows who have trained in our REI Fellowship Program since 1986 have successfully passed their written REI board examinations the first time, and 98 percent have also passed their oral boards on the first try.